spring-attic/scripted-alpha/README.md

 The editor does support a degree of customization, see the section on the [Features](https://github.com/SpringSource/scripted/wiki/Features) page.

 Scripted receives most testing in Chrome and Firefox, you may need one of those browsers in order to get the most out of it.

+# Anything else I need to know before using it?

+When you open Scripted on a file, it will attempt to infer the root of your project by locating the nearest `.git`/`.project` file in the hierarchy.
+Knowing the root is important because that is the scope in which searching and dependency analysis is done.
+If you don't have one of these markers for the root, you can create an empty `.scripted` file to indicate the root.

 # Current status